apideck-libraries/portman/README.md

 The configuration defined in the `globals` will be executed on the full Postman collection.
 This is handy if you need to do mass replacements of variables or specific word/keys/values in the full collection.

-#### preRequestScripts options:
+#### collectionPreRequestScripts options:

-This contains the "pre-request script" that will be added on the Postman collection level.
+This contains the "pre-request script" that will be added to Postman on collection level and executed before each request.

 #### variableOverwrites options: